zhoulukuan/deeplab_v2_pytorch/readme.md

 # Deeplab v2 with pytorch
-It is an reimplement of deeplab v2 with pytorch.
+It is an reimplement of deeplab v2 with pytorch when I learned pytorch.